Random cliques in random graphs and sharp thresholds for $F$-factors: Extension to -balanced graphs

 Note for later that if $F$ is strictly $1$-balanced then $F$ is $2$-connected: otherwise, it would be possible to write $F$ as $F_1\cup F_2$, where $F_1$ and $F_2$ have at least two vertices and overlap in exactly one vertex.
 But then

 a contradiction.

-\begin{definition} A graph $F$ if \emph{nice} if (i) $F$ is strictly 1-balanced, (ii) $F$ is $3$-connected, and (iii) $F$ cannot be transformed into an isomorphic graph by adding one edge and deleting one edge. \end{definition} Note that any regular graph satisfies condition (iii).

-We will prove the analogue of Theorem~\ref{th1} for nice graphs $F$, and the analogue of Theorem~\ref{th2} for all strictly $1$-balanced $F$, in Theorem~\ref{th-bal} below.
+We will prove the analogue of Theorem~\ref{th1} for nice graphs $F$ (see Definition~\ref{defnice}), and the analogue of Theorem~\ref{th2} for all strictly $1$-balanced $F$, in Theorem~\ref{th-bal} below.
 At the end of this section we will use a variation of the method to prove Theorem~\ref{thbal}.
 The coupling results are slightly awkward to formulate, since we cannot directly encode copies of $F$ by an $r$-uniform hypergraph.

-Let $F$ be a fixed graph with $r$ vertices.
+Let $F$ be a fixed ($t$-)graph with $r$ vertices.
 By an \emph{$F$-graph} $H_F$ we mean a pair $(V,E)$ where $V$ is a finite set of vertices and $E$ is a set of distinct copies of $F$ whose vertices are all contained in $V$.
 We refer to the copies as \emph{$F$-edges}.
-For $n\ge 1$ and $0\le \pi \le1$ we write $H_F(n,\pi)$ for the random $F$-graph with vertex set $[n]$ in which each of the
+Equivalently, an $F$-graph is an $r$-uniform labelled multi-hypergraph, where each hyperedge $h$ is labelled by one of the $r!/\aut(F)$ possible copies of $F$ on $V(h)$, and we may have two or more hyperedges with the same vertex set as long as they have different labels.